PolicyEngine/policyengine/policyengine-client/src/markdown/uk/faq.md

 ### What is PolicyEngine?

-PolicyEngine is a tool to democratise tax and benefit analysis.
+PolicyEngine is a web app that calculates taxes and benefits for society and households under current policy and customisable policy reforms.
-With PolicyEngine, anyone can design a reform to the UK tax and benefit system, and explore the impact of that reform both on society and one's own household.
+With PolicyEngine, you can design simple or complex tax and benefit reforms, and see how they affect the UK budget, poverty, and inequality, as well as how they affect your own finances.

 ### How do I use PolicyEngine?